nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 ---
 ### Coplien & Schmidt 1995.
 - Pattern Languages of Program Design 1 - "A Development Process Generative Pattern Language"
+- Patterns can be used to build an organization and to guide its development process in the domain of software development.
 - A good set of organizational patterns helps to (indirectly) generate the right process.
-- Patterns that can be used to build an organization and to guide its development process in the domain of software development.
 ---
 ![coplien '95](coplien_1995_plop.png)
 ---